Musical Typing Keyboard in Logic Pro X

 Many musicians working today are using laptops, such as the MacBook Air, because they're now powerful enough to handle the DAW application and therefore you're able to work from anywhere in the world — no matter the situation, you can always work on your music.

 However, the portability of modern music creation has a downside; you have to carry your gear with you.
 Instruments can easily be replaced by virtual instruments such as synths and sample libraries, but when it comes to input devices such as MIDI keyboards it's harder to find a virtual replacement.

 Musical Typing Keyboard in Logic

 By using the Musical Keyboard, Logic Pro X efficiently eliminates the need to have an external MIDI keyboard connected to your computer.
-The Musical Typing Keyboard lets you play 1 and a half octave of notes in different velocities, and offers modulation and pitch bend features as well.
+The Musical Typing Keyboard lets you play 1 and a half octaves of notes in different velocities and offers modulation and pitch bend features as well.

 Musical Typing Keyboard in Logic Pro X.

 How to Play the Musical Typing Keyboard

 - 18 keys of the piano